-Conditions are used in the generated scripts to guard an action, such as Add Record or Stop Condition, to supply a value for a table field during an import, or to supply a value for an ASCII field during an export.
+Conditions are used in the generated scripts to guard an action to supply a value for a table field during an import.
+For example the action to Add Record or Stop Condition.
+Or to supply a value for an ASCII field during an export.

 To write conditions in LN 3GL code, you must use the LN text editor.
 You only must write the body of the function because the script generators add the function header and enclosing braces automatically.
-To learn more about the LN 3GL code, refer to the Programmers Manual.
+To learn more about the LN 3GL code, see the Programmers Manual.

-If you use a condition as a guard action, LN expects the return value to be a Boolean true or false.
-This type of condition is used at the table-relation level to control actions in regard to the entire record and is used at the field level to control the concept of overwrite.
+If you use a condition as a guard action, then the return value is expected to be a Boolean true or false.
+This type of condition is used at the table-relation level to control actions in regard to the entire record.
+It is used at the field level to control the concept of overwrite.
 Five such conditions are available, all of which control aspects of the import process.
 Four of these conditions are included in the Table Relations (Import) (daxch0521m000) session and the fifth is included in the Field Relations (Import) (daxch0522m000) session.

-Check Syntax of Conditions (Ctrl+Shift+G):

-Performs a syntax check.
-If the condition script is written and the check is successfully completed, Script and Syntax OK are automatically selected.

-Parameters by Condition (Ctrl+F1):

-Starts the Parameters by Condition (daxch0113m000) session.
+- Check Syntax of Conditions (Ctrl+Shift+G): - Performs a syntax check.
+If the condition script is written and the check is successfully completed, then Script and Syntax OK check boxes are automatically selected. - Parameters by Condition (Ctrl+F1): - Starts the Parameters by Condition (daxch0113m000) session.